rachz18/CellCountingApplication/README.md

 3. Version 9.6 (R2019a) of MATLAB Runtime has been included in the package, and will be installed with the application.*

+4. Run 'MyAppInstaller_mcr.exe' and follow the prompts.

-4. When the installation is complete, click 'Finish.'
+5. When the installation is complete, click 'Finish.'
 The application 'Cell_Counting.exe' is now ready for use.

 *If the application is not installing or running properly,